MicrosoftDocs/cpp-docs/docs/dotnet/how-to-migrate-to-clr.md

  Differing versions of data types can cause the linker to fail because the metadata generated for the two types doesn't match.
 (This is usually caused when members of a type are conditionally defined, but the conditions are not the same for all CPP files that use the type.)
 In this case the linker fails, reporting only the symbol name and the name of the second OBJ file where the type was defined.
 It is often useful to rotate the order that OBJ files are sent to the linker to discover the location of the other version of the data type.

 ### Loader Lock Deadlock
- In Visual Studio 2010 and later, the "loader lock deadlock" can still occur as in earlier versions, but is deterministic and is detected and reported at runtime.
+The "loader lock deadlock" can occur, but is deterministic and is detected and reported at runtime.
 See [Initialization of Mixed Assemblies](../dotnet/initialization-of-mixed-assemblies.md) for detailed background, guidance, and solutions.

 ### Data Exports
  Exporting DLL data is error-prone, and not recommended.
 This is because the data section of a DLL is not guaranteed to be initialized until some managed portion of the DLL has been executed.
 Reference metadata with [#using Directive](../preprocessor/hash-using-directive-cpp.md).